fedor-rusak/thoughts/README.md

 * save - save records to file
 * load - load records from file
 * thoughts - nice style of visualizing notes one by one.
 Arrows to navigate and ESQ/q to exit.
 Enter to choose note for editing.
-* drop - for deleting chosen note.
+* drop - for deleting chosen note
 * new - to start new note from scratch
 * position - currently under development.
 Needed to get cursor position.
 * browse - to see thoughts sorted by tag (date by default).
 Up and down to navigate across tag index.
 Left and right to choose tag for index.
 Enter to choose note for editing.